dzerbino/oases/README.md

 ##For patient people

-To run Oases it is recommended to run an array of single-$k$ assemblies, for different values of $k$ (i.e. the hash length).
+To run Oases it is recommended to run an array of single-_k_ assemblies, for different values of _k_ (i.e. the hash length).
 These assemblies are then merged into a final assembly.

-###Single-$k$ assemblies
+###Single-_k_ assemblies

-Each single-$k$ assembly consists of a simple Velvet run, followed by an Oases run.
-As in Velvet, the hash length $k$ is an odd integer.
+Each single-_k_ assembly consists of a simple Velvet run, followed by an Oases run.
+As in Velvet, the hash length _k_ is an odd integer.
 Velveth is run normally and velvetg is run with only one option:

     > velveth directory_k k reads.fa